 Staff will plan for children to learn through play by ensuring that play is the central component of their program.
 Children will enjoy autonomy in their choices of learning experiences.
-Staff will ensure that there are real choices eg. Indoor/outdoor play,
+Staff will ensure that there are real choices e.g. Indoor/outdoor play,

-Quiet/active play, individual/small group times, large group experiences (0-6 years) The activities will enable spontaneity and foster and extend children's interests and incidental learning experiences.
+Quiet/active play, individual/small group times, large group experiences The activities will enable spontaneity and foster and extend children's interests and incidental learning experiences.